shooshtarilab/TMExplorer/README.md

 library(devtools)
 install_github("shooshtarilab/TMExplorer")
 ```
-note: while the repo is set to private you will have to generate a personal access token (with repo access) [here](https://github.com/settings/tokens) and call:
+note: while the repo is set to private you will have to generate a personal access token (with repo access) [here](https://github.com/settings/tokens), make sure to save the token somewhere locally and then call:

 `install_github("shooshtarilab/TMExplorer", auth_token='token')`